 Our team offers a variety of approaches to treat active symptoms.
 The most common approaches are:

 - Comprehensive Behavioral Intervention for Tics (CBIT): This form of cognitive behavioral therapy targets active and difficult tic symptoms.
 It does not use medication.
 CBIT can decrease tic severity and intensity.
 It also gives you other, more acceptable movements or sounds to replace tics that are disruptive.

-- Individual psychotherapy: Talk therapy can help patients cope with Tourette disorder.
+- Individual psychotherapy: Talk therapy can help patients cope with Tourette's disorder.
 Psychotherapy and general therapeutic talk therapy allows patients discuss and explore their feelings and thoughts.
-It helps them think about how their lives have been affected by Tourette syndrome.
+It helps them think about how their lives have been affected by Tourette's disorder.
 Sometimes, family therapy approaches can be helpful as well.

 We use several types of medication to reduce tic symptoms.
 The most common are:

-- Pimozide and haloperidol are approved by the FDA to treat Tourette syndrome.
+- Pimozide and haloperidol are approved by the FDA to treat Tourette's disorder.
 We use these drugs in low doses.

 - Medications designed to treat high blood pressure: Some alpha adrenergic agonists, such as guanfacine and clonidine, can have help with tics.

 - Neuroleptic medications: Medications such as aripiprazole and ziprasidone are antipsychotic medications that can help treat tics.
 We use these medications in low doses.

 With any of these medications, we monitor you regularly for side effects and to make sure we are using the best dosage.
 We want to help you return to your regular routine.